autobib/autobib/docs/changelog/next.md

 - `autobib edit` no longer options an interactive editor if headless edit methods are specified.
 - `autobib update --from` has been renamed to `autobib update --from-bibtex`.
 - `autobib local` no longer creates an alias automatically.
+- `autobib import` has been re-implemented.
+  Run `autobib help import` for more detail.
+  Most notably:
+  - Import modes no longer exist.
+    The default behaviour is to attempt to determine a canonical identifier, and will result in an error if no identifier can be found.
+  - Retrieving data when importing is no longer possible, but reference identifiers can be mapped to canonical identifiers using `--resolve`.

 ## New features